Model Ordinances for Local SSTS [Subsurface Sewage Treatment System] Regulatory Programs (Association of Minnesota Counties: 2008).

 The city modifies, adopts and enforces an ordinance.

-Include a provision that requires yearly monitoring reports on the effectiveness of indentified septic systems, as needed; conduct audit with MPCA, or self-assessment, to determine compliance with SSTS program requirements and program viability.
+Include a provision that requires yearly monitoring reports on the effectiveness of identified septic systems, as needed; conduct audit with MPCA, or self-assessment, to determine compliance with SSTS program requirements and program viability.

 Who's doing it